-4. The Connect To window appears prompting for a connection.
-Click the Menu Arrow under Connect Using to view the choices.

-Figure 5.
-Connect to window

-- 5. Click on the appropriate port to which your analyzer is connected (COM1, COM2, COM3, etc.) as established under "To connect the signal and alarm cables" in the Operating Instruction.
+- 3. Once HyperTerminal is activated, the Connection Description window appears, as shown in Figure 3-1.
+Type in a Filename (where the terminal session settings will be stored for future recall) and click on any icon.
+Click OK. - 4.
+The Connect To window appears prompting for a connection, as shown in Figure 3-2.
+Click the Menu Arrow under Connect Using to view the choices. - 5.
+Click on the appropriate port to which your analyzer is connected (COM1, COM2, COM3, etc.) as established under "To connect the signal and alarm cables" in the Operating Instruction.
 Click OK. - 6.
 Once the port is chosen, the COM Properties window appears.
-Make sure the COM properties for the port selected reflect those shown in the figure below (19200 baud or as set in Mode 2, 8 data bits, 1 stop bit, no parity, and no flow control).
+Make sure the COM properties for the port selected reflect those shown in Figure 3-3 (19200 baud or as set in Mode 2, 8 data bits, 1 stop bit, no parity, and no flow control). - 7.
+Click OK to establish the connection.